Membership

 Prospective athletes wishing to apply under the Talent Pathway must also demonstrate that they are able to regularly train and compete for the club (see earlier note on minimum competing requirements).

-Membership Information
+Membership Fees

 Membership fees are due on 15th April annually and covers the membership period of one year from 1st April to 31st March each year.
-Fees include England Athletics Athlete Affiliation.
+Fees include England Athletics (EA) Athlete Affiliation.
 Fee invoices are payable in full by the specified due date and are non-refundable.

 Note that Club funding and support (for subsidised fees) may be available to those athletes in financial hardship - where fees payable is a barrier to joining our club.
 Please apply in confidence via our contact page and select "your membership and fees".
 The club's officers will be very happy to discuss the options and agree specific arrangements with you.
 All applications are reviewed on a case by case basis and is subject to approval by the club's committee.
-You will be asked to reapply each new membership year.
+You will be asked to re-apply each membership year.

 Ready To Join Wycombe Phoenix Harriers?